astropy/pyvo/docs/pyvo/data_access.rst

 Just as in the image search case, the spectrum interface also has a query class (see :ref:`sia-query`) and service class (see :ref:`service-objects`).

+The query class, :py:`~pyvo.dal.ssa.SSAQuery`, differs from its SIA conterpart in the search parameters it exposes as properties.